-Tangierine Cafe: Flavors of Medina is a Global Marketplace in World Showcase during the 2021 Epcot International Food & Wine Festival at Walt Disney World.
-In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.
+Tangierine Cafe: Flavors of Medina is a restaurant in World Showcase at Walt Disney World, and is considered a Global Marketplace during the 2023 EPCOT Food & Wine Festival.
+In this booth review, we’ll look at the menu prices, share food photos, and offer thoughts on what is—and is not—worth your money.

-For those who are unfamiliar with it, Tangierine Cafe was a counter service restaurant in World Showcase’s Morocco pavilion.
-When the parks reopened last year, the location was open for a few days before closing as its operator faced financial woes.
+For those who are unfamiliar with it, Tangierine Cafe was a counter service restaurant in the Morocco pavilion.
+When the parks reopened, the location was open for a few days before closing as its operator faced financial woes.
 After a relatively brief saga, Walt Disney World took over ownership of the pavilion, its retail and restaurants.

 Since then, Walt Disney World has overhauled the menu of Spice Road Table, the relatively new table service restaurant on the waterfront.
 More noticeably, Imagineering has gone through Morocco, making a variety of aesthetic and design changes.
 While some fans initially feared the “cartoonification” of this beloved pavilion, that has largely not been the case…